We may earn a commission if you make a purchase through the links on our website.

 The switch port mapper in the OpUtils package scans your network switches and documents each interface, noting which device is connected to each port.
 The logical port scanner examines each endpoint, looking at the TCP and UDP ports, and identifying which are open.

-If you don’t need a full IP address manager, you could opt for the Free edition of OpUtils because that just provides an IP address scanner.
+If you don’t need a full IP address manager, you could opt for the free edition of OpUtils as it just provides an IP address scanner.
 You don’t get the switch port mapper or the port scanner with that version.
 Both the free and paid versions install on Windows Server or Linux and you can get OpUtils as a service on AWS Marketplace.
 ManageEngine offers a free trail of the Professional edition and if you don’t buy the tool at the end of that period, your installation switches over to the Free edition.

 Pros: